Modify global user settings

 Prevent users from changing their usernames

-By default, new users can change their usernames.
-To disable your users’ ability to change their usernames.
+By default, users can change their usernames.
+To prevent users from changing their usernames:

 1. Edit /etc/gitlab/gitlab.rb and add the following line: